dotswg/dots-requirements/draft-ietf-dots-requirements.md

 the server, and vice versa, for DOTS to operate safely, meaning the endpoints must have a way to negotiate and agree upon the terms of protocol security.

-The server and client must also have some common method of defining the scope of any mitigation performed by the mitigator, as well as making adjustments to other commonly configurable features, such as listen ports.
+The DOTS server and client must also have some common method of defining the scope of any mitigation performed by the mitigator, as well as making adjustments to other commonly configurable features, such as listen ports, exchanging black- and white-lists, and so on.

 Finally, DOTS should provide sufficient extensibility to meet local, vendor or future needs in coordinated attack defense, although this consideration is